Adhundi7/MDST_Workshops/README.md

 # MDST_Workshops
-This repo contains solved tutorials of MDST Fall 2020 Workshop
+A repo to maintain my understanding of GIT, basics of Python and Machine learning.